 Latest Memorial Fund Research Bulletin

-According to preliminary data compiled by the National Law Enforcement Officers Memorial Fund, 51 law enforcement officers have been killed in the line of duty during the first half of 2013.
-This is a nine percent increase over the same period in 2012.
+According to preliminary data compiled by the National Law Enforcement Officers Memorial Fund, 111 law enforcement officers were killed in the line of duty in 2013.
+This is a eight percent decrease from 2012.

 Total Fatalities: 1963-2013